Growing up is tough. There are so many firsts, so many lessons, so many disappointments to endure on our way to figuring out who we are.

 Luckily for us, though, we never have to do it alone.
 With so many wonderful titles in young adult fiction—from Judy Blume classics to John Green mega hits—there are plenty of bittersweet aids to keep us smiling through our growing pains.

-Best Novels for Teens
+The Best Books for Teens

 Whether you’re a young adult, young at heart, or just looking for some great reads for the teens in your life, this list of ten fresh young adult novels will not disappoint.